 Also, limit yourself to 2-3 varieties of the most expensive stuff, add a bunch or two of each of those items to your order, use them in the most special arrangements like the bridal bouquet and bridal table.
-Pairing the specialty flowers with other flowers will still give you the expensive look without the big price tag.
-The above bouquet looks really large because there are 3 stems of hydrangea and anemones paired with affordable spray roses, roses, stock, baby’s breath, and greens.
-In order to recreate this look on a budget incorporate 2 large hydrangeas, 5-6 anemones, 4-5 spray rose stems – 3-5 rose stems, a few stems of baby’s breath, and greens!
+Pairing the specialty flowers with other flowers will still give you an expensive look without the big price tag.
+The above bouquet looks large because there are 3 stems of hydrangea and anemones paired with affordable spray roses, roses, stock, baby’s breath, and greens.
+To recreate this look on a budget incorporate 2 large hydrangeas, 5-6 anemones, 4-5 spray rose stems – 3-5 rose stems, a few stems of baby’s breath, and greens!
 This bouquet with a florist would cost around $150-200 but if you DIY could be as low as $35.00.

 2. The Beautiful Top Secret Budget Friendly Blooms

-Yup, there are little hidden gems that you did not know where so affordable yet painfully pretty.
+Yup, there are little-hidden gems that you did not know where so affordable yet painfully pretty.
 We are letting you in on the secret!

 3. Use Color to Make the Impact

 Using colors that pair well together to make the impact.
 Sometimes color pairings are more essential rather than the flower varieties.
-If that’s the case you have complete budget freedom.
+If that’s the case, you have complete budget freedom.
 If you have been perusing the internet looking at expensive designer wedding flowers that don’t fit your wedding budget, contact the BloomsByTheBox customer support team.
 We are experts in DIY flowers.
 We can help you replicate expensive designers bouquets within the budget you need by sticking with the colors and supplementing the more expensive varieties with some more affordable ones.

 4. Scale Down the Size of the Bridesmaids’ bouquets